 External Audit services were provided by Grant Thornton UK LLP for 2019/20.
 Azets Audit Services were appointed by the Council of Governors for three years from 2020/21 with the option to extend for a further two-year period.
 The total fees for the 2020/21 annual audit were £128k excluding irrecoverable VAT.

-The external audit providers did not undertake any non-audit work during the 2020/21 reporting period by the Board of Directors.
-The Quality Committee monitors performance in quality and patient experience.
-It also monitors compliance with CQC standards.
+The external audit providers did not undertake any non-audit work during the 2020/21 reporting period

 Quality Governance